➤ Jungfrau Travel Pass price list 2026

 How does the Jungfrau Travel Pass work?

-The Jungfrau Travel Pass is simple to use: you can board and enjoy the ride without the need for further tickets.
+The Jungfrau Travel Pass is easy to use: you can board and enjoy the ride without needing further tickets.
 Show the pass to the staff upon request.

 How to start using the Jungfrau Travel Pass